-- Fund-raising most municipalities engage in community fund-raising - as part of facility development or redevelopment strategies.
-Density Bonusing mechanism allowing developers to add more - density bolidsing international diowing developers to dud more density in return for the provision of public facilities.
-Loveraging utilizing the municipality's relationship with sport and sport a - Leveraging utilizing the municipality's relationship with sport and not-for-profit groups to develop partnerships for the development of facilities to serve the groups' needs. - Capital Surcharge an additional charge over and above user fees that is directed towards the reserve account to pay for specific capital projects or to pay off a capital debt - Naming Rights selling the rights to have a corporation's name associated with a facility or a component of the facility. - Public-Private Partnerships (P3s) involving the private sector one or more aspects of a building's design, construction, operations or financing.
+- Fund-raising most municipalities engage in community fund-raising as part of facility development or redevelopment strategies. - Density Bonusing mechanism allowing developers to add more density in return for the provision of public facilities. - Leveraging utilizing the municipality's relationship with sport and not-for-profit groups to develop partnerships for the development of facilities to serve the groups' needs. - Capital Surcharge an additional charge over and above user fees that is directed towards the reserve account to pay for specific capital projects or to pay off a capital debt - Naming Rights selling the rights to have a corporation's name associated with a facility or a component of the facility. - Public-Private Partnerships (P3s) involving the private sector one or more aspects of a building's design, construction, operations or financing.